Misan Harriman

-Misan Harriman (born 1977) is a Nigerian-born British photographer, entrepreneur and social activist.
-As well as being one of the most widely-shared photographers of the Black Lives Matter movement, Harriman is the first black man to shoot a cover of British Vogue in the magazine's 104-year history.
-In July 2021 Harriman commenced his appointment as Chair of the Southbank Centre, London.
+Misan Harriman (born 15 December 1977) is a Nigerian-born British photographer, entrepreneur and social activist.
+As well as being one of the most widely-shared photographers of the Black Lives Matter movement, Harriman is the first Black man to shoot a cover of British Vogue in the magazine's 104-year history.
+In July 2021, Harriman commenced his appointment as Chair of the board of trustees for Southbank Centre, London.
+In October 2025, he was named as one of the UK's most influential black people in the 2026 Powerlist.

 Early life

 Harriman was born in Calabar, Nigeria, in 1977.
 He is the son of Chief Hope Harriman (a businessman and politician from Warri in Nigeria's Delta State).
 He attended Stubbington House School and Bradfield College in England.
 After school, Harriman worked in recruitment in the City of London.

 Photographic career

 Harriman was interested in photography from an early age, this including giving a presentation at school on Stanley Kubrick's use of light in Barry Lyndon (1975) aged nine.
-In 2016 Harriman set up an Internet media agency, What We Seee.
+In 2016, Harriman set up an Internet media agency, What We Seee.
 He began photographing in 2017 and is self-taught.